 4. Spring Break: Not Always the Beginning of Good Times

 Switching out springs is so easy, even a caveman could it.
 While not necessarily bad, it may lead to problems.
 For triggers you can buy heavier springs or lighter springs.
 You can buy them from different manufactures.
-The hard part is understanding what the change will do.
+The hard part is understanding what the change affects.
 Everything in the rifle interacts with something else.
 The trigger interacts with the hammer, which interacts with the disconnector, the firing pin, and also the bolt carrier.
 The bolt carrier interacts with the bolt, buffer, upper, cam pin, firing pin, gas tube, even the magazine sometimes, and we could go on.
 So when we start switching springs, we start changing how different systems within the rifle interact, and we can cause unexpected and sometimes hard to diagnose functional issues.

 One of the first things I ask when an AR isn’t functioning is, “What springs are in it?”
 If the owner switched out springs, the springs get switched back and the rifle tested.
 Often this fixes the problem.
 Just recently I resolved an issue with a rifle in which one spring in in the trigger group caused the rifle to short-stroke.
 Springs within a firearm often balance each other and certain parts.
 When you start changing springs, you can upset the balance.